kcraju011/demo2/README.md

 # demo2
-is this first git repository.
+This this my first git repository.